cdig/cd-module/README.md

 <br>
 ## Upgrading An Existing v1 Module

-### Prolog
+### Upgrade Prolog
 First, you should make sure you're working on a fresh COPY of your module.
 If anything goes wrong, you should feel comfortable just trashing the upgraded version, and falling back to the original.

-There are a few assumptions we're making.
-The only one to double-check right now is.. all of your svg-activities must have the word "activity" in the folder name.
-If they don't, then you need to change that before you upgrade to v2.
+Before we begin, we need to extract your SVG Activities.
+Move the activity folder completely out of your module.
+Put it somewhere else.
+Activities are now stand-alone things.
+You'll develop them in isolation, and then add the compiled result to your module.
+(Here's why we're making this change: in the not too distant future, you'll just be able to directly "include" an activity from Hyperzine in your module).

-### Phase One
+### Upgrade Phase One

 Open `source/styles.scss`.
 Normally this file is just full of `@import` statements and comments.
 If you have any actual CSS rules in here, you need to keep that stuff, and delete everything else (all the `@import` statements and comments).
 If there's no actual CSS, just delete the file.